reshamas/reshamas.github.io/_posts/2020-02-08-neurips-disability-in-ai-panel-transcript.md

 I’m sorry to hear about that.

 ### Hanna
 Hey, I’m Hanna Wallach.
 I’m the general chair of this year’s conference and my duties are not done, still ongoing.
 I’m a senior principal researcher at Microsoft.
 My, let’s see, my connection to disability, I guess, my sister had a spinal cord injury when she was 18, so she uses a wheelchair.
-I, suddenly out of nowhere, went partially deaf in one year about three years ago, and it never came back and so I actually got my first hearing aid just last week, which is very exciting, so I’m testing it out at the conference.
+I, suddenly out of nowhere, <span style="background-color: #CAE9F5;">
+       went partially deaf in one year about three years ago, and it never came back and so I actually got my first hearing aid just last week </span>, which is very exciting, so I’m testing it out at the conference.
 And my mother had a very major stroke a couple of years ago and needs a live-in carer and sort of has a lot of, yeah anyway.

 ### 3:01 Constantino
 Hi, my name is Constantino Dasklakis.
 I’m a professor of computer science at MIT.
 My work is on algorithms and probability and but recently I’ve been interested in learning from bias data and I feel like this is connected to the topic and you know, in general I’m excited about the opportunities that AI research brings to the topic of you know, accessibility and inclusion.